The key components of The Athens Group’s proposed redevelopment plan include the following:

 Other than the hotel condominiums, the residential condominiums are not intended to be part of any type of short-term rental program; accordingly, the condominium covenants will provide appropriate restrictions on short-term rental use such as Airbnb.

-The Athens Group has received approvals for all discretionary entitlements necessary to proceed with the development of the Naples Beach Club Hotel, Residences and Golf Course.
+The Athens Group has received approvals for all discretionary entitlements necessary to proceed with the development of the Naples Beach Club.
 A summary of those entitlements is included here.
 The Athens Group continues to work through the extensive permitting processes with local, state and federal agencies to ensure its responsible development of the property.

 The City of Naples has a multi-step review and approval process that includes City planning staff and many City departments, such as Streets and Stormwater, FEMA and the fire department, as well as the Design Review Board, the Planning Advisory Board, and the Naples City Council.
 In addition, key components of the project will be thoroughly reviewed and approved by the state, such as its stormwater runoff and water quality plans.

-The Naples Beach Club Hotel, Residences and Golf Course project received unanimous preliminary Design Review Board approval with some conditions on November 28, 2018.
+The Naples Beach Club project received unanimous preliminary Design Review Board approval with some conditions on November 28, 2018.

 The project received unanimous approval from the Planning Advisory Board on March 13, 2019, after two hearings for a Small-Scale Comp Plan Amendment, a Rezoning for a Planned Development, a Rezoning of the R3T-18 zoned area, a Traffic Impact Statement, and a Development Agreement.
 These same documents were unanimously approved by the City Council on April 17, 2019, and were approved again on May 1, 2019 with respect to the second reading of the resolutions and ordinances.